Modelling phylogeny in 16S rRNA gene sequencing datasets using string-based kernels: Introduction

-Each OTU in a 16S rRNA gene sequencing dataset is defined by a representative DNA sequence of $\sim$200 base pairs.
-We propose to quantify OTU-wise similarity using string kernels, which were developed in natural language processing for text classification \cite{lodhi2002text} and became popular for the classification of protein sequences in combination with support vector machines \citep{leslie2001spectrum,leslie2003mismatch,leslie2003fast}.
-These string kernels have previously been used in sequence classification tasks where the samples themselves are strings, while in 16S rRNA gene sequencing datasets samples are count vectors whose dimensions (the OTUs) are related to one another by strings (the representative sequences).
+Here we propose a novel family of kernels for microbiome datasets that leverages the fact that each OTU is defined by a representative DNA sequence.
+The proposed kernel family quantifies the similarity between two samples by defining a distance in terms of the abundance of each OTU in the samples while incorporating information regarding similarities between OTUs.
+The similarity between the representative sequences of pairs of OTUs is measured using string kernels, which were originally developed in natural language processing for text classification \cite{lodhi2002text} and quickly became popular for the classification of protein sequences in combination with support vector machines \citep{leslie2001spectrum,leslie2003mismatch,leslie2003fast}.

-In this work we use these string kernels to construct an inner product space in which sample-wise similarity is computed.
-More precisely, consider two $p$-dimensional count vectors, $x$, and $x'\in \mathbb{Z}_+^p$, containing the abundances of the OTUs in two samples.
-We define the following kernel